 Here’s what I mean by that.

-Say your goal is to lose 20 pounds by your 35th birthday, which is six months away.
-You could change your password to your email account or bank account to a phrase that sums up your goal, like lose20#by35.
+Say your goal is to lose 20 pounds in the New Year.
+You could change your password to your email account or bank account to a phrase that sums up your goal, like lose20in2020.

 That way, every time you log in and you have to punch in your password, you’re getting a reminder of your goal.